 In 1948 the show was held at Les Paysans and for the first time tents were hired from Messrs Yeo Bros.
 Paul Limited, at a cost of £63 plus carriage.
 The first auction of produce was held, the auctioneer being Mr. 0.
 J. Langlois.
 Committee membership was increased from 15 to 24.
 An interesting variety of entertainment was provided in 1949 and 1950.
 Acts included 'Johnny Walsh - a trick motorcyclist', 'The Balmoral Kiltie Lassies Band', 'Harry Sloan and Barrie stilt walkers' and 'Chasewater Charlie - a comedian'.
 Owing to an outbreak of Foot and Mouth disease in Guernsey no show was held in 1952.
 However the following year, the fortieth anniversary of the Society, matters had returned to normal and a spectacular cavalcade re-enacting "The Review of the Fleet" was staged.
 A firework display was also held.
 A further change of venue for the four years from 1954 to 1957 took place when the show moved to L'Eree Aerodrome, then owned by Butlins Limited.
 The show returned to Les Paysans in 1958.
 That year Miss Marjorie Ozanne was granted permission to sell windmills in aid of her bird hospital.
 The Society's financial position was again cause for concern and doubts were expressed as to whether further shows should be held.
 Happily the committee did decide to continue and the Society gradually returned to a stronger position.
 On two occasions in the 1960s sheep dog displays were held; the first time it was necessary to import sheep from Sark for the performances.
 In the late 1960s and 1970s the Society's "It's a knockout" competitions were very popular and in 1974 Embassy sponsored an inter-parochial competition at the show.

 In 1969 the Society received a legacy of £1,000 from Mr. 0.
 J. N. Langlois.
 The following year harness classes were held for the first time.
 The outlawing of Crown and Anchor in 1971 was opposed by the Society but two years later the committee decided not to support efforts to persuade the States to allow the game to be played at the annual shows.
 However a further change of minds took place in 1978 when the Society backed a move to legalise the game.
 Crown and Anchor subsequently returned to the showground in 1983.
+Diana Meldrum was elected as the first female committee member in 1974.
 The Society received a further financial boost in 1974 when it won a £1,000 Premium Savings Bond.
 From 1973 until 1983 the States Tourist Board made grants to the Society.
 There was a severe drought in 1976 which resulted in reduced entries in the horticultural classes.
 Sea water was used for the games.
 A pageant entitled 'Smugglers of the West' was performed.
 In 1977 special classes were added to the schedule to mark Her Majesty's Silver Jubilee.
 No glasshouse competitions were held that year because of the plant disease bacterial canker.

 A display of stationary engines and other working machinery was introduced in 1984 and since then has remained a popular attraction each year.
 The last 'move' occurred in 1985 when the show returned to L'Eree Aerodrome, then owned by Mr. C. R. W. Best.
 This excellent site provides the show with an area in excess of 80 vergees.
 In 1986 the Society became affiliated to the Royal Horticultural Society.
 The Royal Guernsey Agricultural and Horticultural Society revived its parochial display competitions in 1986 and the West has been honoured to win the trophy many times since.
 After several applications to the Island Development Committee, permission was finally granted in 1987 for caravans to be occupied on the show ground and we were thus able to welcome the largest funfair ever seen on the Island.
 Our membership reached the highest level in 1987 - a total of 2,565 members.
 At the close of 1987, the members agreed that the Society should be re-constituted as a Body Corporate and in March 1988, the States of Deliberation approved a Requete directing the preparation of the necessary legislation.
 The last founder member of the Society, Mr J. E. Le Lacheur, died in 1989.
 By 1990 radio contact between members manning the gates and the committee tent was established and it is particularly welcome now that the Show comprises such a large area for 'runners' to cover!